With Florida Gulf Coast University experiencing double digit

 assignments may be on the main campus or at off-campus sites within

-computer engineering or closely related field from a regionally
+Computer Engineering, or in a closely related field from a

 Knowledge, Skills & Abilities